-Some choices for materials that contain low or no phosphorus include: Corn gluten (9-0-0) or bloodmeal (12-0-0) can be used to supply nitrogen to lawns, and greensand (0-0-3) and sul-po-mag (0-0-22) may be used to supply potassium.
+Some choices for materials that contain low or no phosphorus include: Corn gluten (9-0-0) or bloodmeal (12-0-0) can be used to supply nitrogen to lawns, and OMRI certified potassium sulfate (0-0-50) and sul-po-mag (0-0-22) may be used to supply potassium.
 There are a few blended organic fertilizers that are appropriate for lawns and that do not contain phosphorus.